How Can I Get Testosterone Injections From My Doctor?

 To obtain a diagnosis of low testosterone, requires a simple blood test.
 There is no special preparation requirement for a testosterone blood test.
 Your doctor will remove one or two vials of blood, which will be sent to the lab to evaluate your testosterone level.
 If you are found to have low testosterone, then you will be provided with a prescription for testosterone injections.

 Prescription testosterone therapy can be given in ways other than injections, such as gels and skin patches.
 However, most providers of hormone replacement therapies (HRT) for men, agree that testosterone injections are the safest and most effective way to provide testosterone replacement.
-In a testosterone injection, the testosterone is injected directly into the blood stream, so the testosterone is absorbed much quicker than in other delivery methods, and takes affect sooner.
-Also, doctors find it is much easier to regulate your dose of testosterone, and change it over the course of your testosterone therapy – should that become necessary – by using testosterone injections.
+By getting your testosterone treatment by injection, the testosterone is absorbed much quicker than in other delivery methods, therefore, the benefits of testosterone therapy will be noticed rapidly.
+Also, by using testosterone injections, doctors find it is much easier to regulate your dose of testosterone, and change it over the course of your testosterone therapy, if it should become necessary.

 Testosterone injections are given into the muscles.
 The thick muscles of the upper thigh, and the buttocks, are the most common injection sites.
 Testosterone injections, when given correctly, are relatively easy to do, and pain free.
 You will be completly trained by your hormone replacement advisor on where and how to administer your testosterone injections.